634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane: Introduction

 For a simplicial complex~$K$, we denote by $\Sym(K)$ the \textit{symmetry group} of~$K$, that is, the group consisting of all permutations of vertices of~$K$ that take simplices to simplices and non-simplices to non-simplices.
 A simplicial complex is called \textit{vertex-transitive} if its symmetry group acts transitively on the vertices.
 Vertex-transitive triangulations of manifolds are especially interesting, see~\cite{KoLu05}.
 Note that~$\RP^2_6$ and $\CP^2_9$ are vertex-transitive.
 In the case $d=8$, one of the three Brehm--K\"uhnel triangulations is vertex-transitive, and the other two are not.
 We denote the vertex-transitive triangulation by~$\HP^2_{15}$.
 Moreover, Brehm proved that $\HP^2_{15}$ is the only vertex-transitive $15$-vertex triangulation of a $8$-manifold like the quaternionic projective plane, cf.~\cite[Corollary~11]{KoLu05}.

+Using his program \texttt{BISTELLAR}, Lutz~\cite{Lut05} constructed three more $15$-vertex triangulations of~$\HP^2$.
+Unfortunately, their lists of simplices are not available via the link in~\cite{Lut05} and are apparently lost.
+Therefore, it is hardly possible to say anything about the properties of these three triangulations.
+After writing the present paper, the author~\cite{Gai23b} constructed a lot of new $15$-vertex triangulations of~$\HP^2$ with different symmetry groups.

 Until now, the case $d=16$ has remained completely open.
 Namely, there were no candidates for a $27$-vertex combinatorial triangulation of the octonionic projective plane~$\OP^2$ or a manifold like the octonionic projective plane.
+(Note that the octonionic projective plane is also often called the \textit{Cayley plane}.)
 The problem of whether there exists a $27$-vertex combinatorial $16$-manifold like the octonionic projective plane and (if exists) whether it is homeomorphic to~$\OP^2$ was posed in~\cite{BrKu87} (cf.~\cite{ArMa91}, \cite{BrKu92}, \cite{Kuh95}, \cite{Lut05}, \cite{ChMa13}).
 In the present paper we solve the first part of this problem.
 Namely, we construct $27$-vertex combinatorial $16$-manifolds like the octonionic projective plane.
 However, we are in the same situation as Brehm and K\"uhnel were in 1992 in the quaternionic case---we cannot decide yet whether our simplicial complexes are indeed homeomorphic to~$\OP^2$.

 Kramer~\cite{Kra03} classified PL manifolds like a projective plane in dimensions~$8$ and~$16$, see Remark~\ref{remark_classification} for more detail.
-He showed that in dimension~$8$ such manifolds are distinguished by their Pontryagin numbers, and in dimension~$16$ by their Pontryagin numbers and certain exotic PL characteristic number.
+He showed that in dimension~$8$ such manifolds are distinguished by their Pontryagin numbers, and in dimension~$16$ by their Pontryagin numbers and certain exotic PL characteristic numbers.
 Gorodkov's result in the quaternionic case (see~\cite{Gor16},~\cite{Gor19}) was based on the computation of the first Pontryagin class of the Brehm--K\"uhnel combinatorial manifolds using an explicit combinatorial formula due to the author of the present paper, cf.~\cite{Gai04}, \cite{Gai08}, \cite{Gai10}, \cite{GaGo19}.
 However, to decide whether a $16$-manifold like a projective plane is indeed homeomorphic to~$\OP^2$ one needs to compute the second Pontryagin class and the first exotic PL characteristic class of it.
 There is currently no known efficient way to do this.

 We denote by~$\rC_n$ the cyclic group of order~$n$, by~$\rS_n$ the symmetric group of degree~$n$, and by~$\rA_n$ the alternating group of degree~$n$.

 \begin{theorem} There are at least